 - 9 rue du Marché Saint-Honoré 75001

-Jean-Paul Hévin came to Paris from the French countryside and instantly began working among the current culinary leaders of the time including Joel Robuchon.
-He was entrusted to open a chocolate shop in Japan for a large hotel and encounter with Japanese traditions and ingredients inspired his career.
+Jean-Paul Hévin came to Paris from the French countryside and instantly began working among the culinary leaders of the time including Chef Joel Robuchon.
+He was entrusted to open a chocolate shop in Japan for a large hotel and his encounter with Japanese traditions and ingredients inspired his career.

-Returning to Paris in the 1980s when he would soon open his own set of chocolate shops, chocolate bars and chocolate cellars, as he refers to them, with a string of stores across Asia as well.
+Returning to Paris in the 1980s, he soon opened his own set of chocolate shops, chocolate bars and chocolate cellars, as he refers to them with a couple of stores across Asia as well.
 If you like hot chocolate, you may want to buy his book titled Chocolate Chaud, with over 40 recipes and tips for making the perfect cup. www.jeanpaulhevin.com

 - 231 rue Saint-Honoré, 75001